Get Tangem

 • Highly praised for its security features (MPC technology), ease of use, and excellent customer support.

-• Users also appreciate its sleek design and lack of seed phrase vulnerability.
+• Users also appreciate its sleek design and the lack of vulnerability to seed phrase theft.

-• Supports fewer cryptocurrencies compared to competitors and limited DeFi integration.
+• Supports fewer cryptocurrencies compared to competitors and has limited DeFi integration.

 • Occasional app performance issues.

-Cold wallets, or hardware wallets, are offline storage devices that provide the highest level of security for cryptocurrencies.
-Here’s a list of the top cold wallets in 2025, along with their pros, cons, supported blockchains, platforms, a brief history, and Google ratings.
+Cold wallets, also known as hardware wallets, are offline storage devices that offer the highest level of security for cryptocurrencies.
+Here's a list of the top cold wallets in 2025, along with their pros, cons, supported blockchains, platforms, a brief history, and Google ratings.

 1. Tangem Wallet

-Tangem Wallet, launched in 2021, is a non-custodial hardware wallet that provides users with full control over their private keys.
+Tangem Wallet, launched in 2021, is a non-custodial hardware wallet that gives users complete control over their private keys.
 Unlike traditional hardware wallets, Tangem utilizes NFC-enabled smart cards, eliminating the need for seed phrases and enhancing security.
 Over time, Tangem has expanded its support to include a wide range of cryptocurrencies and blockchain networks, catering to both novice and experienced users.

 Pros:

-• User-friendly design: The NFC-enabled smart card design offers a straightforward and intuitive user experience, making it accessible for users of all levels.
+• User-friendly design: The NFC-enabled smart card design provides a straightforward and intuitive user experience, making it accessible to users of all skill levels.

-• Robust security: EAL6+ CC, patented smart backup technology, and non-updatable firmware make Tangem a security juggernaut.
+• Robust security: EAL6+ CC, patented innovative backup technology, and non-updatable firmware make Tangem a security juggernaut.

 • Extensive asset support: With support for numerous cryptocurrencies and networks, users can manage a diverse portfolio within a single wallet.